NexGen-3D-Printing/MKS-SKIPR-SETUP/README.md

 Once you back into the system, we will now prepare, creat and download the Klipper firmware files we need to flash to the control boards.

-# SECTION: 5 - Klipper Firmware
+# SECTION: 3 Klipper Firmware For MKS-SKIPR

 Type: cd ~